nodejs/node/doc/api/addons.markdown

 [Embedder's Guide][] for an explanation of several concepts used such as handles, scopes, function templates, etc.

-In order to use these examples you need to compile them using `node-gyp`.
+In order to use these examples, you need to compile them using `node-gyp`.
 Create the following `binding.gyp` file:

     {